zeroc-ice/ice/cpp/BuildInstructionsWindows.md

 This will build the Ice core libraries, services, and tests.

-### Running the Test Suite

-Python is required to run the test suite.
-After a successful build, you can run the tests as follows:

-    > python allTests.py

-If everything worked out, you should see lots of `ok` messages.
-In case of a failure, the tests abort with `failed`.

 ### x64 Platform

 Building Ice on x64 with the Visual Studio C++ compiler is like building Ice on